dkelley810/tps_crappy/README.md

 - Crayon sun
 - Crayon moon
 - Switch sun and moon, so it's sun at night and moon during the day
-- Rotate textures of treetrunks and brick by 90% so they are the wrong way
-- Pick a flower.
-Any flower. rotare texture by 180 degrees and let that one be upside down
 - More crappy skins.
 If possible randomly assign one on first connect
-- Add mypaint and mypaint_extras so the world gets painted rediculus colors